Set up your personal tax account with HMRC to check your records and manage your tax details online.

 They say that more services will be added in the future.

-There are lots of reasons to create your personal tax account if you’re self-employed.
+There are lots of reasons to create a personal tax account if you’re self-employed.

-On the UK government website, HMRC says that if you’re a self-employed or Self Assessment customer, you can use your account to:
+HMRC says that if you’re self-employed or a Self Assessment customer, you can use your account to: